xpl/panic-overlay/README.md

 A lightweight standalone plain JS alternative to `react-error-overlay` that is not tied to React / Webpack and works with any framework or even without one.

-If you miss that thing from `create-react-app` but do not want to use that framework (e.g. you want to use [Parcel](https://parceljs.org/) as a lightweight alternative) — here you go!
+If you miss that thing from `create-react-app` but do not want to use that framework (e.g. you want to use [Parcel](https://parceljs.org/) as a lightweight zero-configuration alternative) — here you go!

 ## Features